 Hare Wynn Achieves Favorable Settlement for Dozens of Mayflower Residents

-Hare Wynn Newell & Newton, a law firm with offices in Little Rock and Fayetteville, announced today that it has reached a favorable settlement on behalf of dozens of residents and homeowners in Mayflower adversely affected by the 2013 rupture of the Exxon Mobil Pegasus Pipeline.
+Hare Wynn Newell & Newton, announced today that it has reached a favorable settlement on behalf of dozens of residents and homeowners in Mayflower adversely affected by the 2013 rupture of the Exxon Mobil Pegasus Pipeline.

 The pipeline rupture on March 29, 2013, caused an estimated 150,000 gallons of abrasive Canadian tar sands oil to flow through the Northwoods subdivision of Mayflower, requiring dozens of homes to be evacuated.
 The oil reached waters associated with Lake Conway, a popular recreational lake in Faulkner County.